 Finding plant powered menu options out and about is becoming far easier and more of an accepted standard than simply an occasional exception.
-Today more than ever, it’s easy for start-ups to rent a kitchen, launch a veggie-based product line and find success, so it’s no surprise we are seeing more and more vegan businesses popping up around London
+Today more than ever, it’s easy for start-ups to license a kitchen, launch a veggie-based product line and find success, so it’s no surprise we are seeing more and more vegan businesses popping up around London

 This month alone will see two dedicated plant powered events hit London – one of which will be showcasing some of the up and coming entrants to the vegan foodie scene – Vegan Nights London which takes place Thursday 23rd November.
 And Vevolution is happening on Saturday.
 If these huge events don’t tell us that plant power is taking over the foodie scene, perhaps we need to look at the wide range of food businesses from cafes to street food stalls that are storming into the picture?